ycpcs/cs320-spring2016/assign/assign08.md

 Also, don't forget to include the "main" repository URL as mentioned above.

 Submit the report to Marmoset as **assign08report**.
-Use *only* plain text of PDF: do *not* upload a Microsoft Word or rich text document.
+Use *only* plain text or PDF: do *not* upload a Microsoft Word or rich text document.

 <div class="callout">
 Your report <em>must</em> be submitted in plain text or PDF format.
 Submissions in any other format may receive a grade of 0.